SCHLOSS LINDERHOF

 Linderhof is a refined and opulent architectural nugget in a wonderful natural setting at the foot of the mountains.

-Linderhof is probably the most beautiful of the three residences built by Ludwig of Bavaria.
-In the past, there was only a simple hunting lodge on the site where the famous castle is located today, nicknamed "royal villa" because of its small size.
-This little architectural marvel fits perfectly into this idyllic mountain landscape.
+Linderhof Palace is undoubtedly the most beautiful of the three residences built by Ludwig of Bavaria, and has been a UNESCO World Heritage Site since July 2025.
+Once a simple hunting lodge, it is now home to the famous castle, nicknamed the "royal villa" because of its small size.
+This little architectural marvel blends perfectly into the idyllic mountain landscape.
 The park elegantly blends elements of French Baroque with those of an English landscape garden.
-When you climb the steps to the Venustempel, the view is fantastic.

-Linderhof is in fact the only one of his three major building projects that Ludwig II of Bavaria (1845-1886) was able to complete (1878) and it was also his favorite residence.
+Linderhof is in fact the only one of his three major building projects that Ludwig II of Bavaria (1845-1886) was able to complete (1878), and it was also his favorite residence.
 The king lived here for a total of 8 years, if we take the sum of all his stays at Linderhof.
-Having visited the castle and the park, one can understand why Ludwig II was so fond of this place, which exudes tranquility and magic and never ceases to stimulate the imagination.
-The park is home to a multitude of fascinating buildings such as the Moroccan house, the Moorish kiosk and the Venus grotto (currently closed until further notice due to construction).
-This huge artificial grotto was equipped with an ultramodern electric lighting for the time, which had multicolored and exchangeable glass prefixes, which allowed to immerse the space in different lights and atmospheres.
+Having visited the castle and park, it's easy to see why Ludwig II was so fond of this place, which exudes tranquillity and magic, and never ceases to stimulate the imagination.
+The park is home to a host of fascinating buildings, including the Moroccan house, the Moorish kiosk and the Venus grotto.
+This immense artificial grotto was equipped with ultramodern electric lighting for its time, featuring multicolored, interchangeable glass prefixes that allowed the space to be immersed in different lights and atmospheres.
+Completely renovated, it reopened to the public in April 2025.

 Did you know?
 This review was written by our professional authors.